gongtao0607/BlackboxCC3D/README.md

 * DSM2 satellite signal:
 Can be used to record transmitter signals.

-The BlackboxCC3D send sampled data to Main Port (USART1).
+The BlackboxCC3D sends sampled data to Main Port (USART1) in a binary format.
 By connecting to an OpenLog module, all the data can be stored to an Micro-SD card.
 The data can be decoded and analyzed/visualized by a python script.

+After connect the USB port to a PC, the BlackboxCC3D also emulates as a USB-CDC device.
+One can use a Serial port tool to see readable data in real-time

 # Connection
 ## PWM/RPM signals: